izzlevershizzle/PlantPalApp/README.md

 # PlantPalApp
 An app that helps you keep track of your plants.

-# Installation

-Clone this repository and import into Android Studio.

 # Emulator

 I worked with the Emulator: Resizable (Experimental) API UpsideDownCake